Final Review

 • Capital Structure Weights

-• Know how to estimate and calculate using ALL methods
+• Know how to estimate and calculate using all methods

 • Enterprise Value